CurvSurf/PointCloudRecorder-GalaxyXR/README.md

 | ![symmetric](images/symmetric.gif) | ![asymmetric](images/asymmetric.gif) |
 | ![symmetric](images/symmetric.png) | ![asymmetric](images/asymmetric.png) |

 ***Table 1.** Comparison of point cloud reconstructions using symmetric and asymmetric projection assumptions.
-Despite different projection models, both reconstructions exhibit similar surface distortions and fail to preserve the true spherical geometry.*
+Despite different projection models, both reconstructions exhibit similar surface distortions and fail to preserve the true spherical geometry.
+All images above were rendered using [our Web-based tool](https://developers.curvsurf.com/WebDemo/).*

 In both reconstruction approaches, the resulting point clouds failed to faithfully represent the surface geometry of a **spherical object**.